 Every crime victim in Oregon has rights.
-If your rights are not honored, there are ways to enforce them.
-One option is through a formal judicial process.
-Another option is to file an informal complaint with the Oregon Department of Justice.
+If your constitutional rights are violated, there may be a remedy available through a formal judicial process.

 The Formal Judicial Process

 To begin a formal judicial process, you, a district attorney or a victims’ rights attorney must file a motion to the court using one of forms below: